 Dinner follows breakfast's and lunch's suit.
 It's, again, all about a vegetable-based meal that includes protein and healthy fats.
 "You can certainly include whole-grains such as brown rice and quinoa, but limit (don’t restrict) the bread intake and other refined starches," O'Connor reminds us.
 Try a roasted vegetable medley with a serving of wild salmon, avocado, and brown rice.
 It's still warm and filling on cold fall and winter days, but without the extra calories and unhealthy fat that comes with other winter-favorite meals, like cream-based soups and starchy pasta dishes.

 Start with a base of cruciferous vegetables like spinach and Brussel sprouts before adding carrots, sweet potato, broccoli, or radishes—all of which can be roasted in olive oil.
 Top it off with a freshly prepared salmon filet and some avocado.
 We don't know about you, but that sounds so appetising, so filling, and so satisfying.

 Hidden Sugars to Avoid

-As far as snacks go, whether you eat them before or after dinner, be sure to avoid hidden sugars says O'Connor.
+As far as snacks go, whether you eat them before or after dinner, be sure to avoid hidden sugars says, O'Connor.
 "There are hidden sugars in many of our packaged convenience foods.
 And often many of these don’t necessarily take particularly sweet.
-Take some wheat breads for instance, they may contain barley malt and other 'sugars' such as honey to balance the flavour, but we don’t consider this dessert."
+Take some wheat bread, for instance, they may contain barley malt and other 'sugars' such as honey to balance the flavor, but we don’t consider this dessert."

 As for what you should eat for a snack, Jackson recommends vegetables with hummus, a small handful of raw nuts or seeds, or something similarly free of added sugars and preservatives.